UiL-OTS-labs/jspsych-uil-template-docs/README.md

 <How to use/start the experiment.>

 ```
-# Functional code separation in different files.
+# Functional code separation in different files (modular structure)
-Recent consensus lead to the separation of some of the javascript(jspsych) code (that is used by the experiments 'index.html') in separate files.
+Recent consensus lead to the separation of some of the javascript (jsPsych) code (that is used by the experiments' 'index.html') into separate files.
 After unzipping a template download, you will often find the following files/folder structure.

 ```
 template_download_main_folder\